ZenXen7/HBReactNative/README.md

 - **Secure Login & Signup**
   Fast, secure, and user-friendly login/signup screens to ensure your health data stays private and accessible only to you.

-- **Personalized Dashboard**
-  View and manage your medical history, upcoming appointments, and more through a centralized dashboard designed with user experience in mind.

 ## 🎨 Screenshots